 Norfolk Island pine is native to tiny Norfolk Island located in the South Pacific east of Australia.
 It is a valuable export and treasured as a symbol of the island with the tree on its flag.
 There, it grows to be a 200-foot tall tree with a trunk 10 feet in diameter.

 But fear not!
-As a houseplant, the Norfolks Pine is slow growing—only 2 to 3 inches a year.
+As a houseplant, the Norfolk Pine is slow growing—only 2 to 3 inches a year.
 The plant rarely gets over 5 feet tall when grown in a pot.

-However, gardeners in zones 9 to 11 are discouraged from planting them outside because the trees will eventually outgrow their welcome and must be removed.
+However, gardeners in Zones 9 to 11 are discouraged from planting them outside because the trees will eventually outgrow their welcome and will need to be removed.
 A subtropical evergreen, it is not really a pine but a prehistoric conifer that once fed the dinosaurs!

 Propagating a Norfolk Pine